 Financial Giving FAQ

-How are funds used?
+How are contributions used?

 Why am I asked to provide my financial giving intention?

 We know your financial situation can change due to family, career and health events so we simply ask that you provide your financial giving intention.
 In other words, please estimate what portion of your family or personal budget you plan to share with St. Francis Parish.
-You can set up recurring, automatic electronic withdrawals to make this easier to manage, or use the traditional weekly envelopes.
+You can set up recurring, automatic withdrawals to make this easier to manage, or use the traditional weekly envelopes.

 Will I be asked for more money?

 Being a Total Stewardship Parish means that we do not have second collections and we do not have fundraisers.
 A portion of the yearly budget is set aside to contribute to ministries designated by the diocesan using the regular weekly contributions from parishioners.

 Offertory contributions received on holy days that do not fall on Sundays throughout the year are donated to Catholic-related charities.